 Is there a law that stipulates notice periods?

-Nonetheless, it’s cordial to allow employees at least two weeks in advance as a notice period to allow them time to fill the position and delegate tasks.
+Nonetheless, it’s cordial in the US to allow employees at least two weeks after their resignation in advance as a notice period to allow them time to fill the position and delegate tasks.
 For example, when my colleague quit her 3rd-grade teaching position, she gave her boss a year’s notice, because that’s how much time she needed to make a transition to becoming a digital nomad and entrepreneur.
 With that said, that doesn’t mean that’s a suitable notice period for every particular job, but make sure to consider all angles and remain professional when making your decision to resign.

 How to determine if you have a notice period